Risk Return Ratio – Risk Reward Ratio Explained

-The risk vs. reward in investing represents the prospective reward an investor can earn from an investment for every dollar that investor risks on an investment.
+The risk vs. reward in investing represents the prospective reward an investor can earn from an investment for every dollar that an investor risks on an investment.

 What is the Risk-Reward Ratio?